 CHILD-BRIGHT members are developing expertise and resources for their project that could be useful for your project.
 One of the main benefits of working in a network is the opportunity to share this expertise and these resources across the network, so that the network becomes greater than the sum of its parts.

 This is a one hour session at which members can learn about a resource or a strategy developed by a peer that could be integrated in a future research project.

 Format: Round-table discussions.
-12 tables, 1 topic and 10 spaces per table, including the subject matter expert.
-Topics will be proposed ahead of time.
-Participants will identify their 1st, 2nd, and 3rd choice of table.
+12 tables, 1 topic and 8-10 spaces per table, including the subject matter expert.
 Over the course of the hour, participants will join 2 tables (for 30 minutes each).
+Topics include;

 Objective: The objective of this session is for network members to learn about 2 resources or strategies developed by a CHILD-BRIGHT peer that could be integrated in a future research project.

 This session will provide a capsule summary of the key accomplishments thus far by CHILD-BRIGHT across the various programs and services.
 As a collective community, we will consider the ways that being part of this network provides added value to our individual members, to the research projects, and ultimately to children with brain-based developmental disabilities and their families.
 Together we will explore ways to maximize the benefit of CHILD-BRIGHT membership for all stakeholders, and we will co-build a sustainability plan so as to ensure that the network continues to support our collective vision beyond 2021.
 Our network is now well established, and as we look forward, we will need to prioritize particular areas to ensure that we achieve brighter futures for children with developmental disabilities and their families.